iweld/one_column_sql/questions_and_answers.md

 -----------------|
 sooloos          |

-#### Write a query that returns the first 10 anadromes that contain 4 or more letters that start with the letter s.
+#### Write a query that returns the first 10 anadromes that contain 4 or more letters that start with the letter B.

 ````sql
 SELECT